AwalaApp/specs/rs000-core.md

 1. A 32-bit unsigned integer (4 octets) representing the length of the service message.
 1. The service message serialized in the format dictated by the service.

+In order to make parcels fit in [cargo](#cargo) messages, a parcel MUST NOT span more than 8322037 octets.
+To support this requirement, the service message MUST be at least 65 KiB below this limit (up to 8256501 octets).

 ### Gateway Messaging Protocol

 This protocol establishes the channel between two gateways, and its primary purpose is to facilitate the delivery of messages from the endpoint messaging protocol over the underlying network that is available at any point in time (e.g., the Internet, a sneakernet).